CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 # Run simple job

-Welcome to the basic guide on how to run calculations in Metacentrum grid service.
+Welcome to the basic guide on how to run calculations in the Metacentrum grid service.
 You will learn how to

 - navigate between **frontends**, **home directories** and **storages**,
 - make use of **batch** and **interactive** job,